 Most of the time, cervical dysplasia will cause no symptoms to occur.
 Because of this, cervical dysplasia can often become cancerous if left unchecked.
 Make sure you that the regular pap tests you are getting from your doctor are tested for cervical dysplasia.

 If you suspect you may have cervical dysplasia, or simply want to be tested for it, schedule an appointment to have a pap test that will detect dysplasia.
-Make sure you are not menstruating and have not douched or used vaginal creams or lubricants starting at least two days before your pap test.
+Make sure you are not menstruating or have used vaginal creams or lubricants starting at least two days before your Pap test.

 Causes of Cervical Dysplasia